 While it is normal for antivirus programs to consume system resources when running a scan, Windows Defender is far greedier than most.
 It is known to use excessive CPU for longer periods of time and carry out scans right when you’re waking up the computer to quickly send an email or check a website.

-Although this can be frustrating, it’s important that you don’t disable Windows Defender without first installing another IT security solution – after all, it may be the only thing that stands between your computer and the bad guys!
-Let the program do its job, resolve any threats and then follow these steps to prevent the issue from happening again:
+Although this can be frustrating, it’s important that you don’t remove or disable Windows Defender without first installing another IT security solution – after all, it may be the only thing that stands between your computer and the bad guys!
+Let the program do its job, resolve any threats and then follow these steps to prevent the anti-malware executable issue from happening again:

 Fix #1: Change Windows Defender’s scheduling options

-For most people, the high memory usage caused by Antimalware Service Executable typically happens when Windows Defender is running a full scan.
+For most people, Antimalware Service Executable high memory problems typically happens when Windows Defender is running a full scan.
 We can remedy this by scheduling the scans to take place at a time when you’re less likely to feel the drain on your CPU.

 - Open the Start menu, type “task scheduler” and click the top result to launch the program.